ari-lt/files.ari.lt/README.md

 The files are locally stored on my machine because of github limitations, make an issue if you want any files to be added

-# Api
+# API

-Just make a request to [/files.json](https://files.ari-web.xyz/files.json) to get a list of all files
+Just make a request to [/files.json](https://files.ari-web.xyz/files.json) to get a list of all files, make a request to [/files_json_hash.txt](https://files.ari-web.xyz/files_json_hash.txt) to get the validation hash for it